yiisoft/yii2/docs/guide/tutorial-i18n.md

 echo \Yii::t('app', 'Balance: {0}', $sum);
 ```

-> **Tip**: Try keep message strings meaningful and avoid using too many positional parameters.
+> **Tip**: Try to keep the message strings meaningful and avoid using too many positional parameters.
 Remember that
-> translator has source string only so it should be obvious about what will replace each placeholder.
+> the translator has only the source string, so it should be obvious about what will replace each placeholder.

 ### Advanced placeholder formatting

-In order to use advanced features you need to install and enable the [intl PHP extension](http://www.php.net/manual/en/intro.intl.php).
+In order to use the advanced features you need to install and enable the [intl PHP extension](http://www.php.net/manual/en/intro.intl.php).
-After installing and enabling it you will be able to use extended syntax for placeholders.
-Either short form
+After installing and enabling it you will be able to use the extended syntax for placeholders: either the short form
-`{placeholderName, argumentType}` that means default setting or full form `{placeholderName, argumentType, argumentStyle}`
+`{placeholderName, argumentType}` that uses the default style, or the full form `{placeholderName, argumentType, argumentStyle}`
-that allows you to specify formatting style.
+that allows you to specify the formatting style.

 A complete reference is available at the [ICU website](http://icu-project.org/apiref/icu4c/classMessageFormat.html) but we will show some examples in the following.